Events in the next 6 months

 Description:

-Title: HYBRID: Great Books Discussion: The Man in the Gray Flannel Suit
+Title: HYBRID: Great Books Discussion: The Transit of Venus

 Presenter: Hilary Caws-Elwitt